Anagha2k25/Login-and-Signup/README.md

-SkillArcMobile - Mobile Authentication Screens
+SkillArcMobile - Professional Authentication Stack

-This project contains responsive, dark/light-mode enabled Login and Sign Up screens built using React Native and Expo.
+This project delivers two core mobile authentication screens (Login and Sign Up) built with React Native and Expo.
+The implementation features:

-The screens are set up to navigate between each other (Login -> Sign Up, Sign Up -> Login) using React Navigation.
+Dynamic Theming: Full support for Light and Dark modes.

+Responsive UI: Seamless header integration by respecting device safe areas.

+Navigation Ready: Pre-configured with navigation links to be easily integrated into a larger application stack.

 🚀 Getting Started

-Follow these steps to set up and run the application locally.

 1. Prerequisites

-You must have the following installed on your system:

-Node.js (v14 or higher is recommended)

-npm or Yarn

-Expo CLI: Install globally via npm.
+Ensure you have Node.js (v14+) and either npm or Yarn installed.
+The Expo CLI is required to run the project:

 npm install -g expo-cli
 # OR
 yarn global add expo-cli

-2. Project Setup
+2. Dependency Installation

-Assuming you have already created the necessary files (App.js, src/screens/LoginScreen.js, src/screens/SignUpScreen.js, etc.), you need to install the required dependencies.

-Open your project's root directory in the terminal and run:
+Install the primary project dependencies and the essential packages for navigation and custom UI:

 npm install
 # OR
 yarn install

-Key Dependencies

-This project relies on the following packages, which you should ensure are installed:

-# Core Expo/React Native dependencies (if starting from scratch)
-npm install react-native-safe-area-context @expo/vector-icons

-# Navigation (Mandatory for screen switching)
+# Mandatory Packages for UI and Navigation
-npm install @react-navigation/native @react-navigation/stack
+npm install react-native-safe-area-context @expo/vector-icons npm install @react-navigation/native @react-navigation/stack expo-updates
-npm install expo-updates # For compatibility with latest Expo SDK

-3. Missing App.js (Navigation Setup)

-Since the LoginScreen and SignUpScreen use the navigation prop, you must define the navigation structure in an App.js file.

-Create a file named App.js in your project root with the following content:
+3. Application Entry Point (App.js)

+The screens require React Navigation for the "Sign In" and "Sign Up" links to function.
+Create this file in your project root:

 import React from 'react';
 import { NavigationContainer } from '@react-navigation/native';